 After the invention of pottery came the art of boiling eggs.
-So considering that the hard-boiled eggs date way back in history, almost 5000 BC!
+So considering that the date is way back in history, almost 5000 BC!

-People who celebrate Easter have this tradition of painting the hard-boiled eggs in vibrant colours, and this system dates back to the 13th century!
-This is because at that time Church had prohibited the consumption of eggs during the one week called ‘Holy week’, but since chickens continued to lay eggs, people started using it in that way during the Holy Week!
+People who celebrate Easter have this tradition of painting in vibrant colours, and this system dates back to the 13th century!
+This is because at that time Church had prohibited the consumption of eggs during the one week called ‘Holy week’, but since chickens continued to lay eggs, people started using them in that way during the Holy Week!

-There is a Guinee’s World record of peeling the eggs.
+There is a Guinee’s World record for peeling eggs.
 It was achieved by Silvio Sabba, an individual from Italy who achieved this feat in just 2.66 seconds on 21 August 2012!